KinsonDigital/Velaptor/.github/PULL_REQUEST_TEMPLATE/preview-feature-pr.md

 <details open><summary>✨Enhancements✨</summary>

-Contains enhancements that add a feature or behavior.
+Contains enhancement(s) that add a feature or behavior.
 - [ ] Yes
     - [ ] An ![enhancement-label](https://user-images.githubusercontent.com/85414302/150804213-bd043c7b-54d2-4562-ad3f-69a07723a5ef.png) label has been added to the pull request.
 - [ ]  No